Skip to main content

 The upload dock at the bottom of the Composer tracks every file’s transcode and upload progress.
 Files move through processing stages before they are ready to publish.
 You can see the status of each file — processing, ready, or failed — without leaving the Composer.

-If a file shows an error in the upload dock, it was not added to the publish queue.
-Remove it, check that it is an MP4 or MOV file with a supported codec, and re-add it before confirming the session.
+If a file shows an upload error in the Composer, check that it is an MP4 or MOV file with a supported codec, and ensure it’s within the 15min maximum allowed video length.

 For a full guide to the Composer’s other features — captions, thumbnails, platform settings, and publish modes — see Using the Composer.